osmbe/website/_drafts/project-streetlevelimagery.md

 ## Opening up

 The commercial sector continues to offer street view solutions.
 However, in almost all cases, the government does not retain ownership of the imagery.
-Instead of paying for data collection, you pay for access to the data.
-This means every single government organisation has to potentially pay again and again to access the same data.
-And it means there is no way to open the data.
-Unfortunately, Flemish local and regional governments are generally sticking to this practice.
-We believe **payment for the data collection should happen only once, and ownership of the imagery should be transferred to the government.** This way, tax payer's money is used responsibly.
+Instead of paying for data collection, they pay for access to the data.
+This means the price is low for the individual governement organization, but federal, regional, provincial, intercommunal or communal are all buying access individually.
+In the end, the total cost for the tax payer is higher, without there being any open products that can benefit the rest of society.

+We believe **payment for the data collection should happen only once, and ownership of the imagery should be transferred to the government**.
+This would result in the lowest cost overal.
 By releasing the imagery as open data, its value for society is increased even more.
+Access to extra services can incentivise governements to pay up for the base data collection.

-While [WVI](https://www.wvigisco.be/best-practices/gis-coordinatie/oostrozebeke-als-eerste-volledige-gemeente-360-op-mapillary/) has contributed open 360 imagery for most of the indsutrial areas in West-Flanders, and three Flemish municipalities have shared 360° imagery taken by [Vansteelandt](https://www.vansteelandt.be/), the vast majority of projects that we hear about do not result in open data.
+While [WVI](https://www.wvigisco.be/best-practices/gis-coordinatie/oostrozebeke-als-eerste-volledige-gemeente-360-op-mapillary/) has contributed open 360° imagery for most of the indsutrial areas in West-Flanders, and three Flemish municipalities have shared 360° imagery taken by [Vansteelandt](https://www.vansteelandt.be/), the vast majority of projects that we hear about do not result in open data.

 This is why in 2022 we are launching the Open StreetLevel Imagery Project.
-We will try to show that with a budget of less than 5.000 euro, a significant impact can be made.
+We will scale up our efforts to crowdsource open streetlevel imagery, as a low cost alternative.
+We will invest a very small budget, which we expect to have a significant impact.

 ## The OpenStreetMap Belgium role